Skip to content

 How is the code structured?

-If you are used to cramming in all your code into one or three assemblies for your API, then you are not managing dependencies very well at all.
+Bad smells: If you are used to cramming in all your code into one or three assemblies for your entire API, then you are not managing dependencies very well at all, and that codebase simply isn't going to scale.
+Too much software, too tangled and in too few deployable units.
+You won't be able to scale it, maintain it for the business nor for your team.

-The best experience for working with this template is in an IDE like JetBrains Rider, or Visual Studio, or Visual Studio Code (with solution file).
+The best experience for working with this template is in an IDE like JetBrains Rider, or Visual Studio, or Visual Studio Code (with solution file), because these tools can supporting all the developer tooling we have included.

-None of these tools nowadays (since 2022 for Visual Studio) have issues anymore with loading hundreds of projects!
+None of these IDEs nowadays (since 2022 for Visual Studio) have issues anymore with loading 100+ projects!
 It is simply not a design constraint anymore.
 Coupling dependencies is the main issue you need to focus on managing more carefully today.
-A .NET project (and by extension the assembly it produces) are simply just a bounded container of code, it is not the runtime process, and nor is it deployable unit.
+A .NET project (and by extension the assembly it produces) are simply just a bounded container of code, it is not the runtime process, and nor is it deployable unit anymore.

-If working in an IDE is not your team's thing, then you can also rearrange the project folders into whatever structure you like.
-SaaStack is a starter template after all!
+Tip: If working in an IDE is not your team's thing, then you can also rearrange the project folders into whatever structure you like.
+SaaStack is a template after all!
 Nothing says you can't change the folder structure to what suits your context.
 Nothing says you can't combine the code in the projects.
 Go for it, have it your way!
 We simply recommend the structure we have given you as a starting point.
+This is just our best opinion about what works best for the teams that have worked with it for long periods of time.

 Solution

-This starter template is NOT for everyone, nor for EVERY software project, nor for EVERY skill level.
+This starter codebase is NOT for everyone, nor for EVERY software project, nor for EVERY skill level.

 We need to say that because all software products are different, there is not one silver bullet for all of them.